yasenstar/self_learning/books/Be_Bad_First/Be_Bad_First.md

 [toc]

 ## Chapter 1 The New Need to Learn - and Our Mixed Response

+1. How criticl it is for you to become a skilled and fluent acquirer of new knowledge and skills in order to succeed in this century?
+2. How deeply we can each resist the necessary "novice" state that accompanies any truely new learning?

 ## Chapter 2 The Drive to Mastery: We Want to Get Good